 HumBio Buzz Newsletter Archive

-Lianne is always happy to talk to students and has standing office hours on Fridays from 2-4pm.
-You can also email email@example.com to set up a time to chat.
+Lianne is always happy to talk to students.
+Office hours are available by appointment; email firstname.lastname@example.org to set up a time to chat.

 Join from PC, Mac, Linux, iOS or Android: https://stanford.zoom.us/j/96508462017?pwd=YUxKWEg1UXJSY3g5YnE0a0RLYW9Zdz09 (Password: 060119)